SoyMark/gector_roberta/README.md

 The output will be in "./output/output.txt"

-The input test will be handled by the model line by line(128 lines per batch), the default max_len is 100, and the default min_len is 1.
+The input text will be handled by the model line by line(128 lines per batch). the default `max_len` is 100, and the default `min_len` is 1.
 Make sure each line of input comes within that range!
 You can modify those parameters in predict.py if you want.